 Our editor is designed to feel like a Word doc—type anywhere to add questions, insert text, embed videos and images or even add your favourite GIFs straight from GIPHY.
-It’s easy, fast and most importantly, empowers you to build beautiful forms without any code.
+It’s intuitive to use, and has all the advanced features like conditional logic and built-in analysis you need to build beautiful forms without a lick of code.

 With Paperform’s versatile tools there’s no limit to what you can create.
 Whether you need registration forms, conversational survey forms or an all-in-one ecommerce solution to sell products and take payments with PayPal, Stripe and Braintree, we’ve got you covered.